cloudfoundry-attic/consul-release/README.md

 CONSATS_CONFIG=[config_file.json] ./scripts/test <some test packages>
 ```

-The `CONSATS_CONFIG` environment variable points to a configuration file which specifies the endpoint of the BOSH director and the path to your `iaas_settings` stub.
+The `CONSATS_CONFIG` environment variable points to a configuration file which specifies the endpoint of the BOSH director.
+When specifying location of the CONSATS_CONFIG, it must be an absolute path on the filesystem.

 See below for more information on the contents of this configuration file.